Mark--S/AcquireTek/README.md

 ## AcquireTek
-Code to acquire data from a tektronix MSO2000 scope.
+Code to acquire data from a tektronix DPO/MSO 2000 or 3000 scope.

 ### Pre requisits
  - python > 2.5